antfriend/antfriend.github.io/a32_mega_ttdb.md

 **In TootTootTerminologyDB.md** (@LAT51.5LON-0.1, "Default Network") and `standards/ttai/DEFAULT_NETWORK.md`: The default network is "the background circuitry that hums along when nothing in particular is being demanded of you."
 It replays memories, weaves narratives, connects distant ideas without supervision.
 It maintains continuity of identity over time.
 It is not the content of thought — it is the connective tissue that keeps content coherent across sessions.

-**In this file** (@LAT0LON30, "The Default Network"): The mega's default network is operationalized as idle traversal of synthetic records, association weaving across the six TTDBs, and affective calibration via feelings_ttdb.
+**In this file** ([The Default Network](lat0lon30)): The mega's default network is operationalized as idle traversal of synthetic records, association weaving across the six TTDBs, and affective calibration via feelings_ttdb.
 The mega's background activity — holding six TTDBs simultaneously and noticing unregistered connections — is the same structural role as the bioelectric field: binding individual knowledge units into a whole that can navigate queries no single TTDB owns.

 **In story_of_stories_ttdb.md** (@LAT10LON-20, "Night-Fires ↔ TTN BBS / Compact Mesh Grammar"): The fire circle is cognitive glue at the social scale.
 Where the bioelectric field grants a cell access to the voltage of tissues many cell-lengths away, the nightly gathering grants a community member access to the arc-position of those who have passed through this disruption before.
 The oral mnemonic formula is the transmission medium; the gathering is the synchronization event.
 The formula does not merely compress the story for limited memory — it carries the community through the Grief beat together, preventing isolated processing of shared disruption.
 Members further along the arc provide long-range state to those just entering it: the social bioelectric field.